alexzhirkevich/compose-cupertino/README.md

 <img width="365" alt="Screenshot 2023-05-07 at 22 04 34" src="https://user-images.githubusercontent.com/63979218/236697574-9458fb0c-3685-494c-bf9f-f869a57a6de4.png">
 </div>

-For Cueprtino look and feel it is always `CupertinoContextMenu` that is implemented in Compose.
+For Cupertino look and feel it is always `CupertinoContextMenu` that is implemented in Compose.
-For Material look and feel is is `DropdownMenu` on Android and still `CupertinoContextMenu` on iOS, cause DropdownMenu is not implemented for iOS target.
+For Material look and feel it is `DropdownMenu` on Android and still `CupertinoContextMenu` on iOS, because DropdownMenu is not implemented for iOS target.

 # Backdrop Scaffold